-The economic benefits of nature-based outdoor activities to Western Australia extend well beyond gross and net economic contributions that are measured through transactions in markets.
+The economic benefits of nature-based outdoor activities to South Australia extend well beyond gross and net economic contributions that are measured in terms of market transactions.

 Nature-based outdoor activity generates wellbeing benefits for individuals and communities.
 We call these benefits 'welfare benefits'.
 They can include better physical and mental health as a result of nature-based activity and the value of environmental services provided by outdoor recreation areas to those who don't actively take part in outdoor recreational activities themselves.
 They can also include individual and community benefits of volunteerism.